 - Designate a support person as well as visitors of your choosing, unless: - No visitors are allowed. - The presence of a particular visitor would endanger the health or safety of a patient, a member of the staff, or other visitors, or would disrupt the operations of the facility. - You have told the staff that you no longer want a particular person to visit.
-If you do not have decision-making capacity at a minimum we would consider persons living in your household as well as any other identified support person. - Examine and receive an explanation of the hospital's bill, regardless of the source of payment. - Exercise these rights without regard to sex, age, economic status, educational background, race, color, religion, ancestry, national origin, sexual orientation or marital status, gender identity, or the source of payment for care. - File a grievance and/or file a complaint with the hospital x4653 and be informed of the action, or with the State Department of Public Health Facilities, Inspection Division (626)569-3724, (800)228-1019 or (213)974-1234, 24 hr and/or the Quality Improvement Organization (QIO) at (800) 841-1602. - In addition to the above patient rights, patients in mental health settings have the following rights: - To wear one's own clothes, to keep and use one's own personal possessions including toilet articles and to keep and be allowed to spend a reasonable sum of one's own money for canteen expenses and small purchases. - To have access to individual storage space for one's private use.
+If you do not have decision-making capacity, at a minimum we would consider persons living in your household as well as any other identified support person.
+Examine and receive an explanation of the hospital's bill, regardless of the source of payment. - Exercise these rights without regard to sex, economic status, educational background, race, color, religion, ancestry, national origin, sexual orientation or marital status, or the source of payment for care.

-To see visitors each day.

-- To have reasonable access to telephones, both to make and receive confidential calls or to have such calls made for you. - To have ready access to letter-writing materials, including stamps, and to mail and to receive unopened correspondence. - To refuse convulsive treatment, including, but not limited to, electroconvulsive treatment, any treatment for a mental condition that depends on the induction of a convulsion by any means, and insulin coma treatment. - To refuse psychosurgery. - To see and receive the services of a patient advocate who has no direct or indirect clinical or administrative responsibility for the patient.
+- In addition to the above patient rights, patients in mental health settings have the following rights: - To wear one's own clothes, to keep and use one's own personal possessions including toilet articles and to keep and be allowed to spend a reasonable sum of one's own money for canteen expenses and small purchases. - To have access to individual storage space for one's private use. - To see visitors each day. - To have reasonable access to telephones, both to make and receive confidential calls, or to have such calls made for you. - To have ready access to letter-writing materials, including stamps, and to mail and to receive unopened correspondence. - To refuse convulsive treatment, including, but not limited to, electroconvulsive treatment, any treatment for a mental condition that depends on the induction of a convulsion by any means, and insulin coma treatment. - To refuse psychosurgery. - To see and receive the services of a patient advocate who has no direct or indirect clinical or administrative responsibility for the patient.